sammdec/use-cart/readme.md

 ### `<CartProvider>`

+Passes the cart object to the `useCart` hook

 #### Props

-- `initialState: Array|Object` - initial state that the cart will contain on initial render
+`initialState (Array|Object)`: initial state that the cart will contain on initial render

-- `children: React.ReactNode` - react component, usually containing the rest of your app
+`children (React.ReactNode)`: react component, usually containing the rest of your app

 ### `useStore()`

+The main hook must be wrapped with the `CartProvider` component at some point in the ancestor tree

 #### Returns